stephaneyfx/eliprompt/README.md

 CLI to generate a shell prompt.

 # Font
-The default configuration uses symbols from [Nerd Fonts](https://www.nerdfonts.com/) and expects one of them to be installed.
+The default prompt configuration uses symbols from [Nerd Fonts](https://www.nerdfonts.com/) and expects one of them to be installed.

 # Shell support
 Only zsh is supported.
 Please open an issue if support for another shell is desired.